 The Group has set forth being "An essential top ESG company that continually brings amazement and inspiration as a Niche Top creator" as its 2030 Ideal State.
 Based on a corporate culture of enjoying taking on challenges, which is the Nitto's uniqueness, the Company will contribute to a prosperous future by creating "niche-top products that contribute to the environment and humanity" and by providing customers with the best possible "surprises and amazement".
-The Group will create new value through co-creation innovation with customers and partners, and live up to the trust and expectations of its stakeholders as an indispensable presence in a sustainable global environment and human society.
+The Group will create new value through co-creation innovation with stakeholders, especially customers, and live up to their trust and expectations as an indispensable presence in a sustainable global environment and human society.

 "Nitto for Everyone 2025," our Mid-Term Management Plan covering the period from fiscal 2023 to 2025, has the implementation of "Niche Top Strategy x Nitto-Style ESG Strategy" as its slogan.
 Under this plan, we are working on four focus items: "Transformation of Business Portfolio to Contribute to the Environment and Humanity," "Advancement of Innovation Model to Produce New Niche Top products/services", "Reformation of Organizational Culture to Accelerate Changes," and "Transformation of Management Structure to Anticipate Change."
-In order to become "An essential top ESG company", our 2030 Ideal State, we will push forward with the steady implementation of the Mid-Term Management Plan.
+In order to become "an essential top ESG company," our 2030 Ideal State, we will push forward to steadily implement the Mid-Term Management Plan.

 - <2> Focus items and progress of the Mid-Term Management Plan, "Nitto for Everyone 2025" - a.
-Business Portfolio Transformation to Contribute to the Environment and Humanity While we will make focused investments in "growth items" that we have identified in terms of both economic value and social value, we will pursue structural reforms, including withdrawal and sale, for "items that will not be retained," such as items for which future growth is not expected or for which we may no longer be able to manufacture due to environmental chemical substance regulations.
+Business Portfolio Transformation to Contribute to the Environment and Humanity While we will make focused investments in growth items that we have identified in terms of both social value and economic value, we will implement structural reforms, including withdrawal and sale, for "items that will not be retained," such as items for which future growth is not expected or for which we may no longer be able to manufacture due to environmental chemical substance regulations.
 In new areas, we will promote the transformation of our business portfolio by actively utilizing strategic alliances, including M&A and investments in startup companies, and by taking on the challenge of creating environmental and solution businesses.
-In fiscal 2023, to meet the demand for contract manufacturing business in the nucleic acid drug market, where the commercialization of therapeutic drugs for rare diseases to a larger number of patients is expected to progress, we made capital investments totaling over 30,000 million yen in the United States and Japan, and a new plant with commercialization-ready manufacturing capacity has started operation.
+In fiscal 2024, new facilities were completed at the Kameyama Plant and our Vietnam base to accommodate increased production of CIS, a Global Niche Top product, as well as high-precision circuits, a HumanFlags recognized product.